-In order to answer these questions, we need to take a global view of stock market performance.
+To answer these questions, we need to take a global view of stock market performance.

-As regular members will know I perform a stock market analysis only at points where I believe the direction of the stock market will change.
+As regular members will know, I perform a stock market analysis only at points where I believe the direction of the stock market will change.
 Sometimes I add analysis to confirm my original hypothesis.

-- Low Costs
+- Low Costs / Commission Free Trading (With Firstrade)